 \subsection{Dropout in DRL algorithms}

-It was recognized early on that dropout \cite{srivastava2014dropout} can improve the performance of DRL algorithms in video games \cite{lample2017playing,vinyals2019grandmaster}.
+It was recognized earlier that dropout \citep{srivastava2014dropout} can improve the performance of DRL algorithms in video games \citep{lample2017playing,vinyals2019grandmaster}.
 Because the dropout operator prevents complex co-adaptations of units in neural networks where a feature detector is only helpful in the context of several other feature detectors.
-Therefore, the effectiveness of the dropout in pixel-level input DRL is somehow similar to the supervised learning tasks for image input. \cite{kamienny2020privileged} proposed a privileged information dropout (PI-Dropout) method to improve sample efficiency and performance, but requires prior knowledge, i.e., an optimal representation for inputs.
-Our work does not require any auxiliary information. \cite{ICRA2019SafeRL,wu2021uncertainty} obtain the neural networks model uncertainty with dropout through multiple forwards given the same inputs.
-The closest work to ours is DQN+dropout \cite{gal2016dropout} in a discrete environment, which also utilizes the uncertainty of Q-function induced by dropout.
-Another approach to measuring uncertainty is to determine it using the variance generated by multiple Q-functions \cite{sunrise}.
+Therefore, the effectiveness of the dropout in pixel-level input DRL is similar to the supervised learning tasks for image input.
+Our work extends the dropout method in high dimensional inputs settings to low dimension input scenarios, where the effect of preventing pixel-level features co-adaptations may not exist. \citep{kamienny2020privileged} proposed a privileged information dropout method to improve sample efficiency and performance, but requires prior knowledge, i.e., an optimal representation for inputs.
+Our work does not require any auxiliary information. \citep{ICRA2019SafeRL,wu2021uncertainty} obtain the neural networks model uncertainty with dropout through multiple forwards given the same inputs.
+The closest work to ours is DQN+dropout \citep{gal2016dropout} in a discrete environment, which also utilizes the uncertainty of Q-function induced by dropout.
+MEPG is different from \citep{gal2016dropout} for the following reasons.
+First, MEPG maintains consistency of the two sides of Bellman equation where \citep{gal2016dropout} does not.
+Failure to maintain consistency leads to a mismatch in the Bellman equation and then harms performance (see Table \ref{table: ablation for me-ddpg 4 env}).
+Second, we use dropout for ensemble to improve performance and efficiency. \citep{gal2016dropout} uses dropout to obtain uncertainty thus using Thompson sampling to speed up convergence, without performance gain.
+Another approach to measuring uncertainty is to determine it using the variance generated by multiple Q-functions \citep{sunrise}.
 Our approach differs from previous works in that we neither use multiple Q-functions to estimate model uncertainty nor prevent pixel-level feature co-adaptation.
 We use the model ensemble property introduced by the dropout operator.